 Nationals of some countries need to apply for a Standard Visitor visa before travelling to the UK.

 If the visitor needs a visa, they must they must apply on the Home Office website.
-The Home Office has said that this site will not be updated to show the Standard Visitor option until August 2015 but that visitors should choose the category best describing the reason for coming to the UK.
-For example choose ‘General’ if coming to visit a student or attend a graduation ceremony.
+Visitors should choose the category best describing the reason for coming to the UK.
+For example choose ‘Tourism’ if coming to visit a student or attend a graduation ceremony.
+The online application has an area towards the end for ‘additional information’ where an applicant could briefly explain the purpose of their visit.
 The application can be made from any country outside the UK.

 How long can a visitor come for?

 A Standard Visitor can usually stay in the UK for up to six months.
 If the visitor needed to apply for a visa, the six month validity period will be shown on the visa sticker.
 The visa will usually be multi-entry allowing the visitor to leave and return to the UK during its period of validity.

 If the visitor does not need a visa, UK Border Control will stamp their passport on arrival to show the period of permission.
 A visitor should avoid staying longer in the UK than the period they told the Home Office they planned to stay for and must not stay longer than validity date of the visa or entry stamp.
 To do so could mean they have difficulty being allowed to come to the UK again.

 Although there is no limit on the number of visits to the UK or time that must elapse between visits, Immigration Rules explain that an applicant must not be using frequent or closely spaced visits to live in the UK for an extended period.